This post may contain affiliate links. Please read our disclosure policy.

 Thin slices of tender beef are crisped to perfection and coated in a velvety sauce filled with the flavors of zesty ginger, garlic, and brown sugar.
 Add a pop of color from sliced scallions and call it a day.
 So before you pick up the phone to dial takeout, think again!

-Why You’ll Love This Mongolian Beef Recipe
+Why You’ll Love This Take-Out Mongolian Beef Recipe

 This better-than-take-out Mongolian beef is a favorite for many reasons.
 Allow me to name a couple.